pranavpandey/dynamic-key/README.md

 > It uses [AndroidX][androidx] so, first [migrate][androidx-migrate] your project to AndroidX.
 <br/>It is dependent on Java 8 due to the dependency on [Dynamic Utils][dynamic-utils].
 <br/>Since v1.1.1, it is targeting Java 17 to provide maximum compatibility.
+<br/>Since v1.2.0, the minimum SDK is Android 4.4 (API 19) to comply with the latest policies.

 ---